 Estate planning encompasses a wide variety of elements, including legal documents and preparations for your family.
-An estate plan can include everything from a ‘living will’ for your health care if incapacitated to a will for after your passing.
-It spans naming of an executor to carry out your wishes, appointing a guardian for minor children, and more.
+An estate plan can include everything from a ‘living will’ for your health care if incapacitated to a will after your passing.
+It spans the naming of an executor to carry out your wishes, appointing a guardian for minor children, and more.

 Do you have an active will?

 You need one.
 Find out how Willful can offer you affordable peace of mind.

 The main legal documents are a Power of Attorney and a will.
 A Power of Attorney document is also known as a Living Will.
 It outlines provisions for the management of your finances and medical care if you become incapacitated through injury or illness.
 And it protects your assets while you are still alive.
 A will comes into effect when you pass away.
 It provides instructions on how your assets will be managed after you’re gone, such as payments to named beneficiaries.

 Creating an estate plan provides peace of mind knowing that the assets you have accumulated in life will be distributed the way you want.
 And it can simplify settling your estate and minimize taxation and administration costs.
 Proper estate planning can greatly reduce the burden on those left behind.
 Most importantly, it can avoid uncertainty about how to settle your estate.

 Estate planning checklist

 Creating an estate plan may seem daunting.
 So how do you get started with estate planning in Canada?